 want a few attempts at recording it

-want to share the activity or event with people later – you can still set a time to do this so that a group watches it together
+want to share the activity with people later – you can still set a time to do this so that a group watches it together

-Decide what format you want the event to take.
+Decide what format you want the activity to take.
 You can:

 chat with others over video or audio